Game companies speak out against racism and injustice, cancel their events

 Electronic Arts on Sunday canceled its Madden NFL 21 announcement, and it said in a tweet, “We stand with our African American/black community of friends, players, colleagues, and partners.
 Our immediate attention is on actions we can take to drive change against the unjust treatment and systemic bias that is plaguing the nation and our world.”

-By late Monday morning, Sony also postponed its June 4 unveiling related to the PlayStation 5.
+By late Monday morning, Sony also postponed its June 4 unveiling for the PlayStation 5.

 — PlayStation (@PlayStation) June 1, 2020

 That came after a tweet earlier in the morning where Sony said, “We denounce systemic racism and violence against the black community.
-We will continue to work towards a future marked by empathy and inclusion and stand with our black creators, players, employees, families, and friends.
+We will continue to work towards a future marked by empathy and inclusion and stand with our black creators, players, employees, families, and friends.”
 It ended with the hashtag #BlackLivesMatter.

 Daniel Ahmad, an analyst for Niko Partners, responded, “I hope gaming companies can follow through (which they have started doing) at addressing racist and toxic players that make the gaming experience worse for others online.
 See the comments (on the Sony post) for examples of what I’m talking about.”